speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-27-[OS] CPU Scheduling.md

 ![image-20220927151354687](https://raw.githubusercontent.com/speardragon/save-image-repo/main/img/image-20220927151354687.png)

+짧은 CPU burst가 많다. -> multi program이 성공할 수 있는 근거

 <br>

-## CPU Scheduler
+## CPU Scheduler(short-term scheduler)(중요)

-- Short-term scheduler selects from among the processes in memory that  are ready to execute, and allocates the CPU to one of them.
+- **Short-term scheduler** selects from among the processes in memory that are ready to execute, and allocates the CPU to one of them.
-- Queue may be ordered in various ways – Ready queue may be implemented as FIFO Q, priority Q, tree, linked  list
+  - Queue may be ordered in various ways
+  - Ready queue may be implemented as FIFO Q, priority Q, tree, linked  list

 - The records in the q are generally PCBs of the processes
 - CPU scheduling decisions may take place when a process:
   1. Switches from running to waiting state.